Farndale: Population

+With the population having decreased greatly from the 668 that is recorded in "A Topographical Dictionary of Yorkshire" by Thomas Lansdale published in 1822 when farndale East side had a population of 455 and Farndale West Side had a Population of 213.

 Local nature reserve

 The Farndale Local Nature Reserve constitutes the majority of Farndale, which is a dale within the North York Moors National Park.
 It was created in 1955 to protect the wild daffodils (narcissus pseudonarcissus), for which the dale is famed.
 The Local Nature reserve comprises the larger part of the Farndale Site of Special Scientific Interest which comprises 157 ha.

 Over 40,000 people visit the dale in the springtime to walk along the River Dove and see the daffodils.
 The variety of daffodil that grows wild in the valley, has shorter stems than the cultivated variety and are believed to have been planted by monks in medieval times.
 The daffodils are also known as Lent Lilies in Farndale and they usually appear around Lent.

-Long distance foopaths
+Long distance footpaths

-Around the north of Farndale, between Bloworth Crossing and Blakey is the track bed of the old Rosedale Ironstone Railway (Rosedale Branch) which forms part of three Long Distance Footpaths these being Wainwright's Coast to Coast Walk, The Lyke Wake Walk and the Esk Valley Walk.
+Around the north of Farndale, between Bloworth Crossing and Blakey is the track bed of the old Rosedale Ironstone Railway (Rosedale Branch) which forms part of three Long Distance Footpaths these being Wainwright's Coast to Coast Walk, the Lyke Wake Walk and the Esk Valley Walk.